Friedrich Wehmer: Postwar local politics

 As soon as it became legal to do so, Wehmer had also rejoined the SPD, re-establishing a party committee in the village of Plate and becoming its chairman.
 He remained mayor, this time, only till April 1946.
 It was probably on account of his extensive experience with agriculture and the politics of land holding, and also because of his work as a regional deputy during the Weimar years that in September 1945 he was called upon to join the newly formed national Land Commission for the roll-out of land reform across the Soviet occupation zone, which was now in the process of mutating into the German Democratic Republic, under Walter Ulbricht with the backing of the Soviet military.
 At the same time, now no longer being the local mayor, he involved himself in the newly formed Peasants Mutual Aid Association (VdgB).
 In April 1946, following the forced merger in East Germany of the SPD with the old KPD (Communist party), Wehmer became a member of the Socialist Unity Party of Germany (SED).

+Friedrich Wehmer (center), with Ernst Goldenbaum (Left) and Erich Knorr (Right), Leading march, on the 5th German Farmers’ Day in Güstrow.

 Wehmer acted as the regional secretary of the VdgB from May 1946.
 In October 1946 he was elected to the regional assembly (Landtag) as a member of the VdgB.
 The VdgB was not, and never became, a conventional political party, but under the political system unfolding in the Soviet occupation zone it was one of the mass movements entitled to have members elected (or, later, nominated) to sit in regional and national assemblies.
 By this time he was already an executive committee member of the Landtag's Advisory Assembly.
 He continued as a member of the regional assembly till 1950.
 The Assembly itself limped on for only another two years before being abolished under a sweeping downgrade of local government institutions in 1952.

 From 1947 till 1950, along with his work in the regional assembly, he was the chairman of the regional Ececutive of the VdgB in Mecklenburg.
 In November 1947 he was also voted on to the VdgB Central (i.e. national) Committee as a deputy chairman.